-The incumbent senator is Republican Chuck Grassley, who has held the seat for seven terms and has not yet announced if he will seek an eighth.
-He would be the presumptive winner, never having received less than 60% of the vote in the past forty years.
-In 2020, Republican Joni Ernst held her US Senate seat with just 51.7% of the vote, so a vacant seat would be competitive.
+The incumbent senator is Republican Chuck Grassley, who has held the seat for seven terms and has announced he will seek an eighth.
+In 2020, Republican Joni Ernst held her US Senate seat with just 51.7% of the vote.

-Canvassing and outreach should include the entire southern tier of the state along I-80, as well as Cedar Rapids and Dubuque.
+Canvassing and outreach should include the southern tier of the state along I-80 east of Council Bluffs.